-Following over a decade of organizing by Hunts Point residents, elected officials, and local organizations including THE POINT with the assistance of Colombia Environmental Law Clinic, the city cancelled their contract with the NY Organic Fertilizer Company.
+Following over a decade of organizing by Hunts Point residents, elected officials, and local organizations including THE POINT with the assistance of Colombia Environmental Law Clinic, the city canceled their contract with the NY Organic Fertilizer Company.
 As of 2010, NYOFCO is shutting their doors for good!
 NYOFCO has been a major polluter contributing to poor air quality and subsequent public health issues in the South Bronx.
-Congratulations to Mothers on the Move for reaching a long awaited settlement on their public nuisance suit with the NYC DEP.
+Congratulations to Mothers on the Move for reaching a long-awaited settlement on their public nuisance suit with the NYC DEP.
 These victories are a collective breath of fresh air for Hunts Point!

 Community in Unity Campaign Against the Oakpoint Jail